 Having been based in Bath for almost 30 years, in 2014, Simon and Bev moved to a new home and life in Crackington Haven, north Cornwall where they continue to share their passion for Ashtanga yoga and Ayurveda.
 They are constantly inspired by the clear light, landscape and sea of this very special place.
-They enjoy walking and kayaking along the beautiful Cornish coastline as well as cultivating their own organic garden.
+They enjoy walking and kayaking along the beautiful Cornish coastline as well as cycling and cultivating their own organic garden.

 Simon has practised and taught Ashtanga yoga in the tradition of Sri K Pattabhi Jois, Mysore, India for more than 15 years.